andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/lists.md

 </div>
 ```

 Now you can repeat this layout for every item in an array.
-For this you need to add `v-for` attribute and use a value from an array as a content
+For this you need to add `v-for` attribute and use a value from an array as a content. <!--mention maybe that it's called loop? -->

 ```html
 <div v-for="contact in contacts" class="border-b border-grey py-4">